-The definition of acute lumbosacral radiculopathy is a diffuse disease process that affects more than one underlying nerve root, causing pain, loss of sensation, and motor function depending on severity.
+Acute lumbosacral radiculopathy is a diffuse disease process that affects more than one underlying nerve root, causing pain, loss of sensation, and motor function depending on severity.
 Muscle strength is often preserved in the case of radiculopathy because muscles often receive innervation from multiple roots.
-Thus, muscle strength is often only effected in severe cases of radiculopathy.
+Thus, muscle strength is often only affected by severe cases of radiculopathy.
 Lumbosacral radiculopathy is very common.
 Most cases of lumbosacral radiculopathy are self-limited.
 The most common symptom in radiculopathy is paresthesia.
-Sensory loss or paraesthesia into the lower extremity, back pain radiating into the foot, with a positive straight leg raising test are a common presentation of lumbar radiculopathy.
+Another common presentation is back pain radiating into the foot, with a positive straight leg raising test.

-To diagnose a herniated disc as a source of a patient's pain, it is important to review the complete history and physical, making sure the symptoms fit the imaging results.
+To diagnose a herniated disc as a source of a patient's pain, it is important to review the complete history and physical and making sure that the symptoms match the imaging results.
 Patients with lumbar radicular pain often respond to conservative management.
-Patients who do not respond to conservative therapies will likely undergo an MRI for further evaluation.
-Referral from the primary team to a specialist for alternative therapies such as an epidural glucocorticoid injection should be considered as well at that time, depending on the severity of symptoms.
+Patients who do not respond to conservative therapies will likely need an MRI for further evaluation.
+Referral from the primary team to a specialist for alternative therapies such as an epidural steroid injection should be considered, depending on the severity of symptoms.

 The areas which are most susceptible to injuries are L4-L5 and L5-S1.
-These levels are the areas that are responsible for the majority of the movement of the spine.
+These levels are the areas that are responsible for the majority of the movement of the lumbar spine.
 Roughly 90% of compressive lumbosacral radiculopathies occur at these levels.

 Between 63 and 72% of patients with lumbar radiculopathy will experience paresthesia, 35% will experience radiation of pain in the lower limb, and 27% of patients will endorse numbness.
-Muscle weakness presents in up to 37%, absent ankle reflexes in up to 40%, and absent knee reflexes in 18% of patients.
+Muscle weakness is present in up to 37%, absent ankle reflexes in up to 40%, and absent knee reflexes in 18% of patients.

 Disc disease is the underlying etiology of less than 5% of patients with acute low back pain.